Home | For Faculty | Help | About | Webmaster

 Irvine, CA 92697

 My research focuses primarily on American art of the mid-twentieth century about which I have published three books: Antifascism in American Art (Yale, 1989), A Taste for Pop: Pop Art, Gender, and Consumer Culture (Cambridge, 1997), and Pop L.A.: Art and the City in the 1960s (Berkeley, 2006).
 My most recent book was awarded the 21st Charles C. Eldredge Prize awarded annually by the Smithsonian American Art Museum for outstanding scholarship in the field of American Art.
-Currently I am working on two projects: one on the transatlantic exchange between Los Angeles and London in the mid-twentieth century, and another on the way in which artists, writers, and filmmakers revisited World War Two during the 1960s.
+More recently, in 2018 I received the Lawrence A. Fleischman Award for Scholarly Excellence in the Field of American Art History from the Archives of American Art/Smithsonian Institution.

 Before joining the faculty at U.C.I., I taught between 1988 and 2003 in the Department of Art History at U.C.L.A.
 At U.C.I.
 I have served as Director of the Graduate Program in Visual Studies, Associate Dean of Graduate Studies in the School of Humanities, and Chair of the Department of Art History.